 Corporations participating in FWP are among the largest landowners in Georgia and have the potential to impact wildlife habitat on a landscape level.
 This public/private partnership program provides opportunities to enhance wildlife conservation practices on these lands and benefit companies with public recognition for current and future wildlife conservation achievements.

 Participating companies are evaluated based on their involvement and forethought regarding wildlife conservation planning, education and outreach, management practices, sensitive sites/special concerns, recreation, and partnerships.
 Companies that achieve a certain level of wildlife stewardship on their lands are recognized by the state as a well-deserving partner.

-CatchMark Timber Trust, Plum Creekand Georgia Power are the 2014 Forestry for Wildlife partners.
+Plum Creek, Georgia Power and CatchMark Timber Trust are the 2015 Forestry for Wildlife partners.